quixio/quix-docs/docs/apis/intro.md

 While [Quix Streams](../client-library-intro.md) is the main client library for Quix, there are certain use cases where you need an alternative:

-* The client uses a language is not supported by Quix Streams (it supports Python and C# only)
+* The client uses a language that is not supported by Quix Streams (Quix Streams supports Python and C# only)
 * There are resource constraints which mean you can't run Quix Streams
 * The nature of the client (for example, a web browser)